 - To elaborate, two moments really stand out.
 The first is when Kotoura's mother leaves.
 Haruka is crying and begging for her not to go away, insisting she'll be better daughter.
 Her mother coldly pushes her to the ground, and says she should never have given birth to Haruka.
-If you didn't tear up even a little when Haruka is left a broken mess, apologizing, then your a cold bastard.
+The child's reaction is pictured above.
 The second was the stray cat.
 Losing it all but broke Kotoura.

 - Seeing how Yuriko's mother was Driven to Suicide.

 - While inciting more anger and horror then anything, the fact that Kumiko breaks before the end of the first 10 minutes, is pretty sad.
 Especially how much she originally doted on Haruka.